abithjvinith/control_computer_by_gesture/README.md

 If you face any error just retry by uninstalling and re-installing again the packages.

+use -> two fingers to move the cursor use -> three fingers  to select any items use -> open five fingers and close them to drag any items.

 Debugged and Coded by
 ABITH JERI VINITH J